Position

 1. Obtain a high school diploma or GED.

-4. Gain experience in a laboratory or healthcare setting.
+3. Gain practical experience through internships or entry-level positions in a laboratory setting.

 How long does it take to become a Specimen Processor?